 On the contrary, regulating the frequency with which you send them allows them time to process the content.
 Remember that your subscribers could be busy and not have sufficient time to check their emails as often as they’d like.

 13. Create Content That’s Relatable And Useful To Your Subscribers

-The reason your readers subscribed to your mailing list to begin with is that they felt your content was relatable and valuable.
+The reason your readers subscribed to your mailing list, to begin with, is that they felt your content was relatable and valuable.
 Henceforth, retaining them as subscribers requires you to maintain the same level of reliability.
-Doing thats likely to improve your email newsletter open rate.
+Doing that is likely to improve your email newsletter open rate.

 Improving your email newsletter open rate helps you increase your mailing list potential and prevent spam filters.
 Consequently, you can gain and retain customers and top your competitors.
 You can increase your newsletter open rate by using appealing subject lines and avoiding anything that makes it appear like spam.

 Additionally, segmenting your mailing list, personalizing your newsletters, and making them mobile-responsive increases their likelihood of being opened.

 It’s also important to consider using a friendly tone, humor, and curiosity triggers, all while prioritizing the needs of your audience.
 Further, seeking feedback from unsubscribing customers is advisable to help you create relatable and valuable content.
 More notably, proofreading newsletters and regulating the frequency with which you send them would be best.
 Finally, it’s worth noting that these strategies are more efficient when implemented together.